Automattic/jetpack/tools/docker/README.md

 ### Host Environment

-You can set the following variables on a per-command basis (`PORT_WORDPRESS=8000 jetpack docker up`) or, preferably, in a `./.env` file in Jetpack's root directory.
+You can set the following variables on a per-command basis (`PORT_WORDPRESS=8000 jetpack docker up`) or, preferably, in the `tools/docker/.env` file you set up earlier.

 * `PORT_WORDPRESS`: (default=`80`) The port on your host machine connected to the WordPress container's HTTP server.
 * `PORT_MAILDEV`: (default=`1080`) The port on your host machine connected to the MailDev container's MailDev HTTP server.